NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 --------------------------------------------------------------------------------------------

 1. Don’t forget about Data Version Control (DVC) and backups to keep track of changes and to avoid data loss.
 2. If the dataset is planned to be shared with the community, preserve a version of the raw data.
-This way other researchers will be able to pre-preprocess and use it according to their study goals.
+This way other researchers will be able to preprocess and use it according to their study goals.
 3. In case of data with sensitive/confidential/personal information:
 * Strong security measures must be taken to prevent data breaches and leakages.
 Some of the best practices for data protection are listed by [RDMkit](https://rdmkit.elixir-europe.org/data_protection).
 * Appropriate measures must be taken to protect the rights of data subjects (e.g., anonymisation, pseudonymisation, encryption, aggregation).